bo-yang/vim_config/README.md

 # vim_config
-Automatically config VIM and plugins.
+Automatically config VIM and plugins for Linux & macOS.

 1. clone this folder to your computer
 2. execute command `sh vim_setup.sh`